csckcac/platform/products/lb/README.txt

     - samples
-	  Contains some sample services and client applications that demonstrate the functionality and capabilities of WSO2 LB
+	  Contains some sample services and client applications that demonstrate the functionality and capabilities of WSO2 ELB

     - tmp
 	  Used for storing temporary files, and is pointed to by the